KnpLabs/DoctrineBehaviors/docs/translatable-api-platform.md

 Let's say you have a Document Entity like so:

-Please note: you don't have a `title` property in this entity, we are accessing the `DocumentTranslation` via the `TranslatableInterface`
+Please note: you don't have a `title` property in this entity, we are accessing the `DocumentTranslation` via the `TranslatableMethodsTrait`

 ```
 use Knp\DoctrineBehaviors\Contract\Entity\TranslatableInterface;